Darius Mockus

-Darius Mockus (born 29 March 1965 in Vilnius) is a Lithuanian entrepreneur owner and President of business group "MG Baltic" which is one of the largest groups in Lithuania, involved in production, sales, real estate, construction, IT and mass media industries.
+Darius Mockus (born 29 March 1965 in Vilnius) is a Lithuanian entrepreneur who is sole owner and President of business group MG grupė, UAB which is one of the largest groups in Lithuania, involved in production, sales, real estate, construction, IT and mass media industries.

+Biography

 Mockus graduated Vilnius University (1988), Economics faculty.
-Since 2003 awards scholarships to the best students of the Faculty of Economics and Business Administration.
+Since 2003, awards scholarships to the best students of the Faculty of Economics and Business Administration.

 Mockus started his first entrepreneurship career in the late 80's running a cooperative "Litas".
 Later, throughout the 90's, his professional career accelerated further as with every year he gained experience of managing and administering new business units.
 Also, Mockus was one of the founders who established the Lithuanian Free Market Institute.

 Mockus is a member of Vilnius Tennis Club and Honorary President of Lithuanian Tennis Union.

 Leisure: travel, reading, history, active sports: tennis, basketball, skiing and snowboarding.